 - Three Phase Device for commercial applications – $190.00 plus tax

 A $50 installation fee applies to both types of surge protectors.
+The charges for the device and the fee will be billed to your electric account after it has been installed.

 For more information or to place an order, call FKEC Member Service at (305) 852-2431.